Greatest Film Scenes

 Lulu (or Audrey) as a Blonde

-Sudden Appearance of Ray Sinclair At the 10 Year Reunion with Date Irene
+Sudden Appearance of Ray Sinclair (Ray Liotta) At the 10 Year Reunion with His Date Irene (Margaret Colin)

 Charlie - Bewildered and With a Broken Nose